rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 He does not believe that he will return out of darkness, and he is marked for the sword. ^1522

-He wanders abroad for bread, saying, Where is it?
+He wanders abroad for bread, saying, 'Where is it?'
 He knows that a day of darkness is ready at his hand; ^1523

 distress and anguish terrify him; they prevail against him, like a king ready for battle. ^1524